SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 SAV Information Base:
 : A table or data structure for storing SAV-related information collected from SAV-specific Information and general information.

-SAV Information Base Management Protocol:
-: A protocol which is used to operate and manage the SAV Information Base.

 # Design Goals